shimarrudz/FunkoPopJavaProject/README.md

 # FunkoPopJavaProject
-:toy: This repository is dedicated to my Java MVC Full Stack deployed on railway
+🧸 This repository is dedicated to my Java MVC Full Stack deployed on railway